 My laptop of choice is the Dell XPS 14 with 500 GB of disk space, 32 GB SSD and a Intel i7-3537U core.
-With 8 GB SDDRAM3 @ 1.6 GHz, it's relatively fast and gets the job done.
-Bluetooth's in there as well and it has a backlit keyboard which really helps at night.
-It has a shoddy web camera though, only 2 megapixels.
-The speakers, however, are amazing (before I messed them up).
-They really boom despite them behind under the laptop.
-And they're practically invisible.
+With 8 GB SDDRAM3 @ 1.6 GHz, a moderately decent set of cores — gets the job done.
+Bluetooth is in there as well and it has a backlit keyboard which really helps at night.
 A nugget of gold about this laptop?
-Under the bottom left corner of the keyboard, a button lights up to five LEDs, letting you know how much power's left.
-More useful then it should be!
+Under the bottom left corner of the keyboard, a button lights up to five LEDs, letting you know how much power is left.